 Problems in the design and construction of furniture.
 Projects determined by the individual students in conference with the instructor.
 Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.

-625. Crafts (1-3)

-Two hours for each unit of credit.

-Prerequisite: Six units completed in upper division courses in sculpture or ceramics or printmaking or a combination of these courses.
+625. Crafts (1-3) 625.
+Crafts (1-3) Prerequisite: Six units completed in upper division courses in sculpture or ceramics or printmaking or a combination of these courses.
 Advanced creative work in selected craft media.
 Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.
-627. Advanced Clay and Glaze Technology in Ceramic Design (3) of the sound forecast Act or former America, Africa and Octani Six hours.
+627. Advanced Clay and Glaze Technology in Ceramic Design (3) Six hours.